sph-mn/sph-utils/readme.md

 arguments: path
 ~~~

-displays the given path if it does not exist. otherwise, increments a counter suffix path.n until a file name that does not exist is found, then displays the modified path.
+displays the given path if it does not exist. otherwise, increments a counter suffix "path.n" until a file name that does not exist is found, then displays the non-existent modified path.

 one use case is to rename or move files without overwriting files that have the same name.